MadsMeinertAndersenCPHBusiness/TTTGameTest/README.md

 ## Mockito powerups

 * How do you verify that a mock was called?

+You verify a mock call by using the Mockito.verify method
 ![Code examples](https://github.com/MadsMeinertAndersenCPHBusiness/TTTGameTest/blob/main/1.PNG)

 * How do you verify that a mock was NOT called?